flet-dev/website/docs/controls/container.md

 ### `padding`

 Empty space to inscribe inside a container decoration (background, border).
-The child control is placed inside this ft.padding.
+The child control is placed inside this padding.

 Padding is an instance of `padding.Padding` class with properties set padding for all sides of the rectangle: `left`, `top`, `right`, `bottom`.
 An instance of `padding.Padding` can be created via constructor with values for specific sides or created with helper methods: